 Appwrite v0.7 and above come with support for easy integrations with 3rd party SMTP providers.
 In order for emails to work, you will need to setup proper SMTP configuration as described below.

 Because email deliverability can be both tricky and hard, it is often easier to delegate this responsibility to a 3rd-party SMTP provider.
 These providers help you abstract the complexity of passing SPAM filters by doing a lot of the advanced configuration and validation for you.

-In this document, you will learn how to connect your own SMTP server or a 3rd party SMTP provider like MailGun or SendGrid with Appwrite to help you get better email deliverability.
+In this document, you will learn how to connect a 3rd party SMTP provider like MailGun or SendGrid with Appwrite to help you get better email deliverability.

 _APP_SMTP_SECURE - SMTP secure connection protocol.
 Empty by default, change to ‘tls’ if running on a secure connection.